blackberry/BlackBerry-Communication-Services-Examples/SoftPhone/README.md

 ### <a name="camMicPerms"></a> Camera and Microphone Permissions

-To enable voice and video, you must include the privace usage descriptions for the camera and microphone in your Info.plist file.
+To enable voice and video, you must include the privace usage descriptions for the camera and microphone in your `Info.plist` file.
 * NSMicrophoneUsageDescription
 * NSCameraUsageDescription

-The [BBMEMediaManager](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/ios/interface_b_b_m_e_media_manager.html) will automatically request the required access from the user on first usage.
+The [`BBMEMediaManager`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/ios/interface_b_b_m_e_media_manager.html) will automatically request the required access from the user on first usage.

 ### <a name="callingPush"></a> Calling & Push

 If you enable Voice and Video in your app, push should be implemented via PushKit.
-When a PushKit message is received, it should be sent to [BBMEntperiseService](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/ios/interface_b_b_m_enterprise_service.html) via BBMEnteprirseService.shared().pushRecieved(pushJSON).
-If the push includes call data, this will then invoke the incomignCallDidArrive(_ call:) callback on any delegates registered with [BBMEMediaManager](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/ios/interface_b_b_m_e_media_manager.html).
-If the application is in the background state, you should prompt the user to answer the call with a UILocalNotification.
+When a PushKit message is received, it should be sent to [`BBMEntperiseService`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/ios/interface_b_b_m_enterprise_service.html) via `BBMEnteprirseService.shared().pushRecieved(pushJSON)`.
+If the push includes call data, this will then invoke the incomignCallDidArrive(_ call:) callback on any delegates registered with [`BBMEMediaManager`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/ios/interface_b_b_m_e_media_manager.html).
+If the application is in the background state, you should prompt the user to answer the call with a `UILocalNotification`.

 For PushKit integration to work, you must enable the "Voice over IP" background mode under your projects capabilities.